jhegemann/OpenCapsule/README.md

 ```
 FIT_POISSON 1
 ```
 Sets poisson ratio as free parameter of the regression.
+When fitting with Mooney-Rivlin elasticity, this option sets the corresponding dimensionless shape parameter as free parameter of the shape regression.
 ```
 FIT_COMPRESSION 1
 ```
 Sets area compression modulus as free parameter of the regression.
+When fitting with Mooney-Rivlin elasticity, this option sets the corresponding Rivlin modulus as free parameter of the shape regression.
 ```
 EXTENDED_SHOOTING 1
 ```